UniGraspTransformer: Simplified Policy Distillation for Scalable Dexterous Robotic Grasping: Related Works

 \textbf{Robotic Grasping.} Robotic grasping~\cite{robot_grasping_0, robot_grasping_1, robot_grasping_2, robot_grasping_3} has been a longstanding research in robotics and computer vision, aiming to enable robots to interact with objects reliably and adaptively.
 Although significant advances have been made in gripper-based robotic grasping~\cite{gripper_0, gripper_1, gripper_2, gripper_3, gripper_4, gripper_5}, the limited complexity of gripper structures restricts their adaptability to objects with intricate geometries.

 Dexterous grasping~\cite{DexGraspNet, UniDexGrasp, UniDexGrasp++, dexterous_grasping_0, dexterous_grasping_1, dexterous_grasping_2, dexterous_grasping_3, dexterous_grasping_4, dexterous_grasping_5} introduces advanced multi-fingered manipulation, enabling more versatile grasps for objects of diverse shapes.
 However, controlling the highly dexterous multi-fingered system poses significant challenges for traditional analytical techniques~\cite{DexGraspNet, dexterous_control_0, dexterous_control_1, dexterous_control_2}.
 Recent advances have utilized learning-based methods to enable effective dexterous manipulation.
 One approach decomposes the grasping process into two stages: generating a static grasp pose and then performing a dynamic grasping through trajectory planning or goal-conditioned reinforcement learning~\cite{UniDexGrasp, ILAD, dexterous_grasping_6, grasp_generation_0, grasp_generation_1, grasp_generation_2, grasp_generation_3, grasp_generation_4}.
 Although promising diversity, the generated static grasp poses are often not validated in dynamic settings, which adversely affects the overall success.
-Alternatively, another line of approach directly learns the entire grasping process through expert demonstrations from humans or reinforcement learning agents~\cite{UniDexGrasp++, DAPG, human_demonstration_0, human_demonstration_1, human_demonstration_2, learn_demonstration_0, learn_demonstration_1}.
-While effective, these approaches often involve complex training pipelines and experience performance degradation when a single policy is applied across a broad range of objects, due to the limited number of demonstrations and the constrained capacity of student networks.
+Alternatively, another line of approach directly learns the entire grasping process through expert demonstrations from humans or reinforcement learning agents~\cite{UniDexGrasp++, DAPG, human_demonstration_0, human_demonstration_1, human_demonstration_2, learn_demonstration_0, learn_demonstration_1, dexterous_grasping_8, dexterous_grasping_9, dexterous_grasping_10, dexterous_grasping_11}.
+While effective, these approaches either require complex training pipelines or suffer significant performance degradation when a single policy is applied across a broad range of objects, due to the limited number of training objects and expert demonstrations, as well as the constrained capacity of their policy networks.

-To overcome these limitations, we extend the latter approach by proposing a novel pipeline that combines online reinforcement learning with large-model offline distillation, simplifying training while improving scalability and grasping performance.
+To overcome these limitations, we extend the latter approach by proposing a novel pipeline that integrates online reinforcement learning with large-model offline distillation, simplifying training while improving scalability and grasping performance.